 To turn off Auto-Brightness, open Settings and tap Accessibility -> Display & Text Size and turn off the switch next to Auto-Brightness.

 Keep in mind that turning off Auto-Brightness can make your iPhone’s battery drain faster.
 If you plan to turn off Auto-Brightness anyway, check out our other article for several iPhone battery-saving tips.

 2. Make Sure Zoom Isn’t On

 If you recently used the Zoom feature in Settings -> Accessibility -> Zoom and left it on accidentally, it may be the reason why your iPhone screen is too dark!
 Using the Zoom setting, you can actually make the iPhone display darker than you’re able to with the Brightness slider.

 If your iPhone’s screen is still too dim, go to Settings -> General -> Reset -> Reset All Settings to eliminate the possibility that something in the Settings app is causing your iPhone’s screen to be too dark.

-A DFU restore is the deepest kind of software restore you can do on an iPhone.
-If your iPhone’s screen is still too dark, a DFU restore is the last troubleshooting step before a hardware repair.
-This special type of restore wipes both software and hardware settings, so make sure to back up your iPhone, and then follow the PayetteForward DFU restore guide to give it a try.
+A DFU restore is the deepest kind of restore you can do on an iPhone.
+If your iPhone’s screen is still too dark, a DFU restore is the last troubleshooting step you can take before exploring repair options.
+This special type of restore wipes both software and hardware settings, so make sure to back up your iPhone, and then follow our DFU restore guide to give it a try.